BosenSD/cse15l-lab-reports/index.md

   **Does this run into error?** No, it does not run into error.

 - **using `cd` with a path to a *file* as an argument**

   ![Image](example3n.png)

   **Absolute Path:** `C:\Users\Bosen\cse12-pa1-Testing\pa1-starter\cse12pa1student`

-  **Result Explanation:** If we input `cd` with a path as argument, like currently I am at `C:\Users\Bosen\cse12-pa1-Testing\pa1-starter\cse12pa1student` directory and inputed relative path for `Basket.java`.
+  **Result Explanation:** If we input `cd` with a path of file as argument, like currently I am at `C:\Users\Bosen\cse12-pa1-Testing\pa1-starter\cse12pa1student` directory and inputed relative path for `Basket.java`.
 This runs into an error because Basket.java is not a directory.

   **Does this run into error?** Yes, it runs into error.
 The reason is `cd` takes only the path for a directory and make that one current working directory.
 If we input the path for a file, this would run into error.